 You then just spend the last 10 years of your life in medicated misery, as a burden to society and your family.
 Those who opt out of training because they prioritize other things, such as time with their children or career, must agree to let the children pay the price later by having a sick parent or they may forget the dream of a nice retirement with lots of good experiences.

 If you choose inactivity, you increase your risk of a whole group of lifestyle diseases significantly.
 Of course, we must be careful not to make the wrong conclusion that people who get sick are to blame for it themselves.

 Some of us are just genetically predisposed and get sick no matter how healthy they live.
 But we know so much today about the body’s reaction to lack of exercise that we can no longer just shrug on our shoulders at people’s explanations that they prioritize differently or may not even identify with someone who sweats.

-It’s a bit like opting out of a car insurance Yes, you save a little money here and now and maybe nothing ever happens but if it does… then it will be expensive.
-One way forward to build your self-confidence in relation to your self-perception of training is role models
+It’s a bit like opting out of car insurance Yes, you save a little money here and now and maybe nothing ever happens but if it does… then it will be expensive.
+One way forward to build your self-confidence with your self-perception of training is role models

 Role models do not have to be professional athletes or models.
 A role model is someone who can give you the belief that you can succeed.